3N4N/vim-fault/README.md

 # Fault
 ---

+## Story behind this great name

+I heavily believe that the default colorscheme in vim should be of very low contrast.
+But since that's not the case and most of the people don't have any problem with it, it seems that it's me who is the problem.
+That's why I named my personal colorscheme **fault**, a clever (at least in my view) wordplay on the faulty default of vim colorscheme.

 ## Wondering why another colorscheme?

 This is not a colorscheme.
 At least not for you to use yourself.
 Rather this is